In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

 - If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this section as is.

-- To display the number of posts published in each category on your site, enable the Show post counts check box …
+- To display the number of posts published in each category, tick the Show post counts check box …

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget displays on your sidebar by default.
-All you need to do is configure your widget.
+The Recent Posts widget is added to your sidebar by default.
+All you need to do is configure the widget.

-Click on your Recent Posts widget title bar to configure its settings …
+Click on your Recent Posts widget title bar to display the configuration settings …

 (Recent Posts widget)

-There is really very little to set up here.
-You can add a title, select the number of posts to display and display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There’s very little to set up here.
+You can add a title, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save …

 (Recent Posts widget settings)

-The number of posts you’ve specified will be listed on the sidebar …
+The number of posts you’ve specified will display on the sidebar …

 Find a Pages widget in the Available Widgets section …